Skip to Content

 Instructions

-• Add the grated cheese and chives and stir to combine.
+- Add the shredded cheese and chives and stir to combine.

-• Add the beaten egg to the milk and then pour into the dry ingredients.
-Stir gently just until mixture comes together.
-The dough will feel a bit wet and sticky.
+- Combine the beaten egg and milk and pour into the dry ingredients.
+Stir gently just until the mixture comes together.

-• Turn out onto a generously floured counter top, or a large piece of parchment paper.
-Flour the top of the dough then press with your hands until dough is about ½ inch thick.
-Next fold the dough in half and press again to ½ inch thick.
+- Turn the dough out onto a lightly floured countertop or a large piece of parchment paper.
+Bring the dough together with your hands, then lightly flour the top of the dough.
+Roll the dough until it is about ½ inch thick.
+Fold the dough in half and roll again to ½ inch thick.
 Repeat one more time.
+(If you don't have a rolling pin you can press it out with your hands)

-• Place into oven and bake for 20-25 minutes until biscuits are golden.
+- Place into the oven and bake for 15-18 minutes until biscuits have risen and are golden brown.

 Nutrition